d0n601/CSUS-CSC153/Labs/Lab2/README.md

 ### Task 2: Prepare a suspect drive.
 The second task was to find a USB drive with the size of 500MB-2GB to work as the suspect drive.
-For this lab I'll be using a 1GB flash drive purchased on Amazon, brand unknown. **Note:** I have zeroed out this drive a few times already for this class.
+For this lab I'll be using a 1GB flash drive. **Note:** I have zeroed out this drive a few times already for this class, and just installed the file system prior to this lab.

-The drive was connected to the Windows virtual machine, and a file named `test.docx` was created via Microsoft Word.
-The contents of this file were the following.
+We first connect the drive to the Windows virtual machine, and a file named `test.docx` is created via Microsoft Word.
+The  contents of this file are the following.
-> Life does not provide Warranties and Guarantees it only provides possibilities and opportunities for those who there to make best use of it!
+> Life does not provide Warranties and Guarantees it only provides possibilities and opportunities for those who there to make best use of it!.

 ![test_doc](./images/test_doc.png)
 **Figure 3:** Creating `test.docx` on the Windows machine.